Seller albums

 What usually goes wrong

 The common mistake is treating every new link like progress.
-It is not.
-If a new page does not help you rule something out, it is probably just noise.
+If a page does not help you rule something in or out, close it.

 Keep moving

-If you want the most direct category links in one place, the category hub is the page worth keeping open.
+If you want the main item shortcuts in one place, keep the categories page open.